sixP-NaraKa/pyvod-chat/README.md

  ## Usage

- **Disclaimer**: many comments == taking quite a while.
+ **Note**: many comments == taking quite a while.
 With some barebone testing, around 130.000 comments can take up to roughly 12-ish minutes.

  This is a result of how the Twitch API (v5) is providing the comments (each request comes with a `_next` param which its value HAS to be used in the next request to fetch the correct next comments),